 What is God’s will meaning?
-It means that God has a plan for the world and all of us.
+It means God has a plan for the world and us.
 Yet God has a specific will for you as well.
 Are there things we need to do to know what His Will is for us?

 Let’s dig in and find out.